lucaskemper/mev-portfolio-analysis/README.md

 ---

-*Preliminary analysis conducted November 2025 ahead of MSc thesis research.
+*Preliminary analysis conducted October 2025 ahead of MSc thesis research.
 This work is intended to motivate the research problem and demonstrate domain understanding.
 Formal thesis work begins September 2026.*